In a Nutshell:

 The silica free sand is available in 2 weights:

-If you are looking for silica-free sand alternatives for your kid’s sandbox, consider:
+If you are looking for additional silica-free sand alternatives for your kid’s sandbox, consider:

-River sand is produced naturally by nature, and that’s why it’s ideal play sand that’s safe too.
-It doesn’t contain crystalline silica, tremolite, or other harmful particles.
+River sand is produced naturally by nature.
+Instead of forming from crushed rock, it’s a coarser material that comes from the natural weathering and erosion around a body of water.
+It generally makes for ideal play sand that’s safe because it doesn’t contain crystalline silica, tremolite, or other harmful particles.

 It isn’t easy to source river sand, but you can search for local companies that will supply river sand.
 Just make sure you ask the supplier where they got the sand since you need to make sure it’s safe river sand that’s not obtained from a mine, quarry, or otherwise man-made.